Ford recalls 160,000 Focus, Escape models for wiring problem

-DETROIT, Aug 15 (Reuters) - Ford Motor Co is recalling nearly 160,000 Focus ST sedans and Escape crossovers from model years 2013-2014 to correct a wiring problem that could affect engine performance, the company said on Friday.
+DETROIT (Reuters) - Ford Motor Co (F.N) is recalling nearly 160,000 Focus ST sedans and Escape crossovers from model years 2013-2014 to correct a wiring problem that could affect engine performance, the company said on Friday.

 There are no crashes or injuries attributed to the problem, Ford said.
 It did not specify how many of each vehicle are covered by the recall.